Nish909chay/AudioSpace/README.md

 # Problems Faced & Solutions

-MongoDB Atlas SSL/TLS Error
+1. MongoDB Atlas SSL/TLS Error
+Problem:

-Problem: MongoServerSelectionError: SSL routines:tlsv1 alert internal error
+MongoServerSelectionError: SSL routines:tlsv1 alert internal error
+Solution:

-Solution: Used correct connection options:
+Used correct connection options for MongoDB Atlas:

-js
-Copy
-Edit
-tls: true, retryWrites: true, w: 'majority'
 Removed deprecated useUnifiedTopology option.

-Express Route Error on Render
+2. Express Route Error on Render
+Problem:

-Problem: TypeError: Missing parameter name at 1: https://git.new/pathToRegexpError
+TypeError: Missing parameter name at 1: https://git.new/pathToRegexpError
+Solution:

-Solution: Ensured all Express routes had valid parameter names and unified backend dependencies to Express 4.x.
+Ensured all Express routes had valid parameter names and unified backend dependencies to Express 4.x.

-Git Push Rejected
+3. Git Push Rejected
+Problem:

-Problem: Updates rejected due to remote having unrelated history.
+Updates rejected due to remote having unrelated history.
+Solution:

-Solution: Pulled with --allow-unrelated-histories, resolved merge conflicts, and pushed again.
+Pulled with --allow-unrelated-histories, resolved merge conflicts, and pushed again.

-Room Synchronization Issues
+4. Room Synchronization Issues
+Problem:

-Problem: Play/Pause not syncing; "room does not exist" until a track is played.
+Play/Pause not syncing; "room does not exist" until a track is played.
+Solution:

-Solution: Improved backend logic to:
+Improved backend logic to:

-Create rooms upon join,
+Create rooms upon join

-Always broadcast play/pause,
+Always broadcast play/pause events

-Sync state to newly joined users.
+Sync state to newly joined users

-General Render Learning
+5. General Render Learning
 Learned how to:

-Set up environment variables,
+Set up environment variables

-Handle Render’s sleep/cold start behavior,
+Handle Render’s sleep/cold start behavior

-Use the deployment dashboard effectively.
+Use the deployment dashboard effectively

-Synchronization Logic
+🔄 Synchronization Logic
 Uses Socket.IO for real-time communication.
 On joining a room:

-The server checks/creates the room in memory.
+The server checks for or creates the room in memory.
 Syncs the current track state to the new user.
+Play/Pause events:

-Play/Pause events are broadcast to all users in the room.
+Broadcast to all users in the room for real-time sync.
+Persistence:

-Room and user information is stored in MongoDB for persistence.
+Room and user information is stored in MongoDB for history and multi-device support.

-# Git
 # Clone
 git clone https://github.com/Nish909chay/AudioSpace.git